openbaton/docs/docs/vim-instance.md

 The *Virtualised Infrastructure Manager* (Vim) is the functional block, responsible for controlling and managing the NFVI compute, storage and network resources within a Point of Presence (PoP).

-In order to interoperate with a PoP it is required to register the VIM instance responsible for it on the NFVO.
-For doing that you can write a JSon file containing the details of a Vim Instance like the one described below:
+In order to interoperate with a PoP it is required to register the VIM instance responsible for it to the NFVO.
+For doing that you can write a JSON file containing the details of a Vim Instance like the one described below:

 ```javascript